berkesokhan/AbstractValidators/README.md

  - Application of different sets of validation rules for different object states (this is arguable, but sometimes necessary).
  - Decoupling validation rules from object definition, successfully achieving a ~~POCO~~ POJO.

+ So I want to explore a more fluent approach to solve these shortcomings much like [FluentValidation](http://fluentvalidation.codeplex.com/wikipage?title=CreatingAValidator&referringTitle=Documentation&ANCHOR#Chaining) and [SpecExpress](http://specexpress.codeplex.com/wikipage?title=Specifications&referringTitle=Documentation) projects but in Java.

 ## Build
-Planning to create a gradle build file for dependencies.
-Feel free to create one and make a pull request ;)
+At the root of the project enter

+    gradle build

+at the command line for building.

 ## Usage